slaeryan/slaeryan.github.io/posts/midnighttrain.md

 That was the birth of the **MIDNIGHTTRAIN** framework.
 Over the next two days, I spent time coding it and then a couple of days more for writing this post.

-## Of NVRAM variables, Print Monitors, Execution Guardrails with DPAPI etc. oh my my!
+## Of NVRAM variables, Print Monitors, Execution Guardrails with DPAPI, Thread Hijacking etc. oh my my!
-For the uninitiated readers, don't be scared of these buzzwords for I can guarantee you that this is absolutely nothing to be scared of and I shall explain each of these individual components(and the motivation behind it) one by one.
+For the uninitiated readers, don't be scared of these buzzwords for I can guarantee you that this is absolutely nothing to be scared of and I shall attempt to explain each of these individual components(and the motivation behind it) one by one.

-But first let's go through some basic concepts and some OPSEC considerations.
+But first, let's go through these basic concepts.

+Initiated readers, feel free to skip this part and move on directly to the framework architecture.

 ### NVRAM Variables
-Just know that these are variables used by UEFI to store data that persist between boots.
-Needless to say, this data will survive a full reinstallation of the Operating System.
+I am not going to bore you with the theory, for that is not my goal.
+Just know that all modern UEFI machines use these variables to store important boot-time data and various other vendor-specific data in the flash memory.
+Needless to say, this data will survive a full reinstallation of the Operating System and to quote the CIA, "are invisible to a forensic image of the hard drive".

 Sound like a stealthy place to hide your life's secrets yet?

 What's more?
-As easy as it is to write data into firmware variables from user-mode, it is incredibly difficult(if not downright impossible) for the defenders to enumerate the data from the same.
+As easy as it is to write data into firmware variables from User-mode i.e. Ring 3, it is incredibly difficult(if not downright impossible) for the defenders to enumerate the data from the same.

+How so you ask?
+Well, you'll see in a bit.

-Now, conviniently for us attackers, Microsoft provides us with fully-documented API access to the magical land of firmware variables using:
+Now, conveniently for us attackers, Microsoft provides us with fully-documented API access to the magical land of firmware variables using:

 1. [SetFirmwareEnvironmentVariable()](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setfirmwareenvironmentvariablea) - To create and set the value of an NVRAM variable
 ```a